Jean Stengers

 Jean Stengers ([stɛnɡɛʁs]; 13 June 1922 – 15 August 2002, Ixelles) was a Belgian historian.

 Biography

-A precocious and brilliant student, Stengers entered the Free University of Brussels in 1939, at the age of 17.
+A precocious and bright student, Stengers entered the Free University of Brussels in 1939, at the age of 17.
 He published his first scholarly article two years later in the Revue belge de philologie et d'histoire (Belgian review of philology and history).
 In 1948, he presented his doctoral thesis under the direction of Professor Bonenfant on the historical bases of the national sentiments of Belgium.